xlwings/xlwings/docs/remote_interpreter.rst

 .. note:: While Excel on the web requires you to create a separate script with a function called ``main`` for each Python function, Google Sheets allows you to add multiple functions with any name.

-Please note that clicking the Gitpod button gets you up and running quickly, but if you want to save your changes (i.e., commit them to Git), you should first fork the project on Github to your own account and open it by prepending ``https://gitpod.io/#`` to your GitHub URL instead of clicking the button (this works with GitLab and BitBucket too).
+Please note that clicking the Gitpod button gets you up and running quickly, but if you want to save your changes (i.e., commit them to Git), you should first fork the project on GitHub to your own account and open it by prepending ``https://gitpod.io/#`` to your GitHub URL instead of clicking the button (this works with GitLab and Bitbucket too).
 Or continue with the next section, which shows you how you can start a project from scratch on your local machine.

 An alternative for Gitpod is `GitHub Codespaces <https://github.com/features/codespaces>`_, but unlike Gitpod, GitHub Codespaces only works with GitHub, has no free tier, and may not be available yet on your account.

 Local Development
 -----------------

-This tutorial walks you through a local development workflow as an alternative to using Gitpod/GitHub Codespaces.
+This section walks you through a local development workflow as an alternative to using Gitpod/GitHub Codespaces.
 What's making this a little harder than using a preconfigured online IDE like Gitpod is the fact that we need to expose our local web server to the internet for easy development.

 As before, we're going to use `FastAPI <https://fastapi.tiangolo.com/>`_ as our web framework.
 While you can use any web framework you like, no quickstart command exists for these yet, so you'd have to set up the boilerplate yourself.
 Let's start with the server before turning our attention to the client side (i.e, Google Sheets or Excel on the web).